Guitar Techniques – 46 Essential Scale Patterns

-After applying these two sample rhythmic combs to your practice routine, move forward by combining any two, or more, rhythms over any guitar scale pattern you’re currently studying.
+After working these two sample rhythmic combos, move forward by combining any two, or more, rhythms over any guitar scale pattern you’re currently studying.

-Now that you have an a number of rhythmic variations that you can use to enhance your guitar scale patterns in the woodshed, you’re ready to check out how to add right-hand accents to your scale pattern practice.
+Now that you have an a number of rhythmic variations under your fingers, you’re ready to check out picking-hand accents.

 Picking Techniques – Accents